Goncas2/Web-Payments-SIRSProject/README.md

 In this project we have a merchant website were the user is able to buy clothes, the payment process is processed by a PIS(Payment Initiation Service) and PIS is going to comunicate with a Bank execute the payment beetween User and Merchant bank accounts.

+### Project Repository and README

+You can use [Github](https://github.com/Goncas2/Web-Payments-SIRSProject.git) for reading this README file.

 In this README you will find the next sections:
 - General Information: Depth view about the project and technologies used.
 - Getting started: Prerequisites to run the project, building and run the application